toffeeangel/When-Death-Calls/README.md

 ## ❗THIS IS THE TEXT-VERSION BETA FOR THE UPCOMING VISUAL NOVEL❗

-***Cursed To Be Chained*** is a **short text-based choose-your-own-adventure RPG demonic noir game** set in Miragem City, about a young woman called Rei on a quest to free the Chained Prince of the Shadows from the tower he's been imprisoned in, to get him to free _her_ from the curse that binds her soul to this city.
+***When Death Calls*** is a **short text-based choose-your-own-adventure RPG demonic noir game** set in Miragem City, about a young woman called Rei on a quest to free the Chained Prince of the Shadows from the tower he's been imprisoned in, to get him to free _her_ from the curse that binds her soul to this city.

 ◣━━━━━━━━━━━━━━━◢